 A poignant reflection on how saving his son wasn't an option

 Editor’s note: Larry Carlat, Next Avenue's first Managing Editor, wrote a story for Esquire in 1998 called "You Are Me," about adopting his son Robbie.
 Unfortunately, there was a tragic end to it.
-Carlat's son took his own life ten months ago.
+Carlat's son died by suicide ten months ago.
 He was 28.
 In Carlat's words, "I started to write about Rob again a few weeks later.
 It's been a way for me to stay connected to him and to also ventilate, process and whatever the hell else you're supposed to do when your kid dies.
 This is one of those stories."

 The piece below was originally published on The Sand and the Water, Carlat's blog about grief, loss and the life of his son.

 There's this great line from the sublime Pedro Almodóvar film Pain and Glory that has stayed with me as a sort of mantra: Love isn't enough to save the person you love.

 I can't get it out of my head because for the longest time, I thought it was.
 I always thought that love would be enough until Rob, the person I loved, made it very clear that it wasn't.